Presidency of Richard Nixon: Vice presidency

 As the Watergate scandal heated up in mid-1973, Vice President Spiro Agnew became a target in an unrelated investigation of corruption in Baltimore County, Maryland of public officials and architects, engineering, and paving contractors.
-He was accused of accepting kickbacks in exchange for contracts while serving as Baltimore County Executive, then when he was Governor of Maryland and Vice President.
-On October 10, 1973, Agnew pleaded no contest to tax evasion and became the second Vice President (after John C. Calhoun) to resign from office.
+He was accused of accepting kickbacks in exchange for contracts while serving as Baltimore County Executive, then when he was Governor of Maryland and vice president.

+On October 10, 1973, Agnew pleaded no contest to tax evasion and became the second vice president after John C. Calhoun to resign from office.
 Nixon used his authority under the 25th Amendment to nominate Gerald Ford for vice president.
 The well-respected Ford was confirmed by Congress and took office on December 6, 1973.
 This represented the first time that an intra-term vacancy in the office of vice president was filled.
 The Speaker of the House, Carl Albert from Oklahoma, was next in line to the presidency during the -day vacancy.

 Judicial appointments

 Nixon made four successful appointments to the Supreme Court while in office, shifting the Court in a more conservative direction following the era of the liberal Warren Court.
 Nixon took office with one pending vacancy, as the Senate had rejected President Johnson's nomination of Associate Justice Abe Fortas to succeed retiring Chief Justice Earl Warren.
-Months after taking office, Nixon nominated federal appellate judge Warren E. Burger to succeed Warren, and the Senate quickly confirmed Burger.
-Another vacancy arose in 1969 after Fortas resigned from Court, partially due to pressure from Attorney General Mitchell and other Republicans who criticized him for accepting compensation from financier Louis Wolfson.
+Months after taking office, Nixon nominated federal appellate judge Warren E. Burger to succeed Warren, and the U.S. Senate quickly confirmed him.
+Another vacancy arose in 1969 after Fortas resigned from the Court, partially due to pressure from Attorney General Mitchell and other Republicans who criticized him for accepting compensation from financier Louis Wolfson.
 To replace Fortas, Nixon successively nominated two Southern federal appellate judges, Clement Haynsworth and G. Harrold Carswell, but both were rejected by the Senate.
 Nixon then nominated federal appellate judge Harry Blackmun, who was confirmed by the Senate in 1970.

 The retirements of Hugo Black and John Marshall Harlan II created two Supreme Court vacancies in late 1971.
 One of Nixon's nominees, corporate attorney Lewis F. Powell Jr., was easily confirmed.
-Nixon's other 1971 Supreme Court nominee, Assistant Attorney General William Rehnquist, faced significant resistance from liberal Senators, but he was ultimately confirmed.
+Nixon's other 1971 Supreme Court nominee, Assistant Attorney General William Rehnquist, faced significant resistance from liberal senators, but he was ultimately confirmed.
 Burger, Powell, and Rehnquist all compiled a conservative voting record on the Court, while Blackmun moved to the left during his tenure.
 Rehnquist would later succeed Burger as chief justice in 1986.
 Nixon appointed a total of 231 federal judges, surpassing the previous record of 193 set by Franklin D. Roosevelt.
 In addition to his four Supreme Court appointments, Nixon appointed 46 judges to the United States Courts of Appeals, and 181 judges to the United States district courts.